 Pending edits to Texas Managed Care Quality Strategy.

 - The Texas Managed Care Quality Strategy is being updated to include new managed care requirements outlined in CFR 42 438, and to reflect the changes made during Amendment 14 which was approved by CMS on August 24, 2017, and on September 1, 2017, which transitioned recipients of the Medicaid for Breast and Cervical program and Adoption Assistance and Permanency Care Assistance programs to managed care.
 Items in tracked changes represent the only changes being made to the Texas Managed Care Quality Strategy.
-Public comments should be submitted by February 12, 2018 to: Texas Medicaid Waivers.
+Updates were submitted for CMS review on March 2, 2018.

 - Edited Texas Managed Care Quality Strategy (PDF)